ScottPlot/ScottPlot.NET/content/quickstart/unoplatform.md

 ---
 Title: Uno Platform Quickstart
-description: How to create an interactive plot using ScottPlot in a Uno Platform application
+description: How to create an interactive plot using ScottPlot in an Uno Platform application
 date: 2024-07-24
 ---